JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 ## Basics

-Generally known as the _build pipeline_, in TeamCity a similar concept is referred to as a _[build chain](build-chain.md)_.
+Generally known as a _build pipeline_, in TeamCity a similar concept is referred to as a _[build chain](build-chain.md)_.
 Before getting into details on how this works in TeamCity, let's clarify the legend behind diagrams given here (including the one in the introduction):

 <table>